A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Model Development

 \section{Model Development}

-The success of the stress testing exercises performed in the past by regulatory authorities was put under scrutiny by all market participants and the research community.
-In order to investigate the capabilities of the proposed approach for stress testing against broadly used frameworks we simulate two additional methods for balance sheet forecasting to benchmark its performance.
-Specifically we developed a constant balance sheet approach following the framework adapted by EBA to perform EU wide stress tests~\cite{eba2018} and a dynamic balance sheet approach support by a group of satellite models to forecast individual financial variables used by other regulatory authorities like ECB for macro prudential stress testing.
-In this section we provide an overview of the overall setup of the study and technical details of the three individual approaches employed.
+To investigate the capabilities and efficacy of the proposed framework for ST, we further implement and compare our results to two real-world methods for balance sheet forecasting.
+Specifically, we develop (i) a \textit{Constant Balance Sheet} approach, following the framework adopted by EBA to perform EU wide ST~\cite{eba2018} and (ii) a \textit{dynamic balance sheet approach}, supported by a \textit{group of satellite models to forecast individual financial variables} used by other regulatory authorities like ECB for macro prudential ST. Next, we provide an overview of the overall setup of the study and the technical details of the three individual implementing methods.